- What is sclerotherapy?

 Who is a good candidate?

-Pretty well anyone who has spider veins is a good candidate for sclerotherapy so long as they aren’t pregnant, have cardiovascular disease, undergone heart bypass surgery, or have a history of blood clots in the area to be treated.
+Pretty much anyone who has spider veins is a good candidate for sclerotherapy so long as they aren’t pregnant, have cardiovascular disease, undergone heart bypass surgery, or have a history of blood clots in the area to be treated.

 Sclerotherapy can be a great solution to treat varicose veins as well, so long as the veins in question aren’t too large, in which case they are usually best treated through lasers or alternate methods.